framer/salesforce-lightning.framerfx/README.md

 #### datepicker.tsx

-- [ ] Find out why Datepicker isn't rendering (most likely due to formatter and parser needing to be configured). - @addisonschultz
+- [ ] Find out why Datepicker isn't rendering (most likely due to formatter and parser needing to be configured).
+Could also be that it needs React.DOM to render correctly - @addisonschultz

 #### expandablesection.tsx